01 of 09

 Oahu's Waikiki Beach, the Most Famous Strip of Beach in Hawaii

-Bodies are sprawled over the soft sand on Oahu's Waikiki Beach, the most famous stretch of beach in Hawaii.
-Millions of visitors each year sunbathe on this strip of sand, which is back by dozens of multi-story hotels on one side and rolling waves as far as one can see on the other.
+Bodies are sprawled over the soft sand on Oahu's Waikiki Beach, the most famous stretch of coastline in all of Hawaii.
+Millions of visitors each year sunbathe on this strip of sand, which is backed by dozens of multi-story hotels on one side and rolling waves as far as the eye can see on the other.

-It's a prime people watching place.
+It's a prime people watching place to be sure.
 Most days, you can find couples practicing flips and other acrobatics on the sand, groups playing volleyball with a beach ball, and joggers slogging by in the breaking surf.
-In the water, wanna-be surfers are learning the basics, while farther out you'll see experienced surfers riding waves, stand-up paddlers, and a group of tourists in an outrigger canoe steered by a local.
-Young kids are building sandcastles, under the watchful eye of parents.
-Young bodies in bikinis are eyeing each other, while middle-age folks are slathering on suntan lotion then hiding under beach umbrellas.
+In the water, wanna-be surfers are learning the basics, while further out you'll see experienced surfers and stand-up paddlers riding big waves, and tourists in an outrigger canoe being steered by a local.
+Nearby, young kids are building sandcastles, under the watchful eye of parents, while others simply soak up the sun and the scenery that has made Waikiki so famous.

-If you want to learn about more beaches in Hawaii, visit All you need to know about beaches in Hawaii.Continue to 3 of 9 below.
+For more information check out our guide that offers All you need to know about beaches in Hawaii.Continue to 3 of 9 below.

 03 of 09